elastest/elastest.io-docs/docs/test-services/ems.md

 This service allows the user and the platform to deploy machines able to process events in real time and generate complex, higher level events from them.
 This can help to better understand what's happening, detect anomalies, correlate issues, and even stress the tests automatically; all of which aims to maximize the chances of uncover bugs and their causes.

-<h3 class="holder-subtitle link-top" id="options">How to use the EMS to ease test development in Elastest</h3>
+<h3 class="holder-subtitle link-top">How to use the EMS to ease test development in Elastest</h3>

 To achieve its goal, the Elastest Monitoring Service provides an OpenAPI endpoint whose specification can be found at http://elastest.io/docs/api/ems.